NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Cost of Living

-Croatia adopted the euro in January 2023, eliminating currency risk for European expats.
-The cost of living is 40–50% below Western Europe but has risen significantly since eurozone entry.
+Croatia adopted the euro in January 2023.
+Cost of living 40-50% below Western Europe but rising fast since eurozone entry (+25% property prices).

 Euro (€)